hm-lang/core/proposals/README.md

 variable with `:`, the object is deeply constant, regardless of the field definitions.

 ```
-# mixMatch has one mutable field and one immutable field:
+# mixMatch has one mutable field and one readonly field:
 mixMatch := (Mut; dbl, Imm: dbl)

 # when defined with `;`, the object is mutable and reassignable.
 MutableMix; mixMatch = (Mut: 3, Imm: 4)
-MutableMix = mixMatch(X: 6, Y: 3)   # OK, MutableMix is mutable and thus reassignable
+MutableMix = mixMatch(Mut: 6, Imm: 3)   # OK, MutableMix is mutable and thus reassignable
 MutableMix Mut += 4                     # OK, MutableMix is mutable and this field is mutable
-MutableMix Imm -= 1                 # COMPILE ERROR, MutableMix is mutable but this field is immutable
+MutableMix Imm -= 1                     # COMPILE ERROR, MutableMix is mutable but this field is readonly
                                         # if you want to modify the `Imm` field, you need to reassign
-                                    # the variable completely.
+                                        # the variable completely or call `reset`.

+# NOTE you *are* allowed to reset a mutable class instance (via `reset` or reassignment)
+# and thereby effectively change any internal readonly fields:
+MutableMix reset(Mut: 100, Imm: 300)        # OK, will update `Imm` to 300
+MutableMix = mixMatch(Mut: 101, Imm: 303)   # OK, will update `Imm` to 303

-# when defined with `:`, the object is deeply constant, so its fields cannot be changed:
+# when defined with `:`, the object is readonly, so its fields cannot be changed:
-ImmutableMix: mixMatch = (X: 5, Y: 3)
+ImmutableMix: mixMatch = (Mut: 5, Imm: 3)
+ImmutableMix reset(Mut: 7, Imm: 5)      # COMPILE ERROR, ImmutableMix is readonly, thus non-resettable
-ImmutableMix = mixMatch(X: 6, Y: 3) # COMPILE ERROR, ImmutableMix is immutable, thus non-reassignable
+ImmutableMix = mixMatch(Mut: 6, Imm: 4) # COMPILE ERROR, ImmutableMix is readonly, thus non-reassignable
-ImmutableMix Mut += 4               # COMPILE ERROR, ImmutableMix is immutable, thus deeply constant
+ImmutableMix Mut += 4                   # COMPILE ERROR, ImmutableMix is readonly
-ImmutableMix Imm -= 1               # COMPILE ERROR, ImmutableMix and this field are immutable
+ImmutableMix Imm -= 1                   # COMPILE ERROR, ImmutableMix is readonly

 # NOTE that in general, calling a function with variables defined by `;` is a different
 # overload than calling with `:`.
 Mutable argument variables imply that the arguments will
 # be mutated inside the function, and because they are passed by reference, escape the function
 # block with changes.
 Data classes have overloads with mutable arguments, which imply that
 # the data class will take over the argument (via moot).
 This implies a move (not copy) operation.
-MyMixMatch := mixMatch(X; 5, Y; 3)  # `;` is useful for taking arguments via a move.
+MyMixMatch := mixMatch(Mut; 5, Imm; 3)  # `;` is useful for taking arguments via a move.
-# see section on mutable/immutable arguments for more information.
+# see section on mutable/readonly arguments for more information.
 ```

+Note that hm-lang takes a different approach than C++ when it comes to constant/readonly fields inside of classes.
+In C++, using `const` on a field type bars reassignment of the class instance.
+(`non-static const member ‘const t T’, cannot use default assignment operator`.)
+In hm-lang, readonly variables are not always deeply constant.
+And in the case of readonly class instance fields, readonly variables are set based on the constructor and shouldn't be modified afterwards by other methods... except for the constructor if it's called again (i.e., via `reset`ting the instance or reassignment).

 ### automatic deep nesting